stewdio/blackswan/README.md

 - The on-release gradient is too pink.
 Needs to fade to amber or something.
 Or be bright amber and as looses brightness curve from amber hue to red hue. maybe amber = 40˚ then tweens down to 0˚

-- use keyboard as tilted pixel grid for drawing to?

 - animation needs to end such that looping back to beginning is not visually distracting; so must end with keyboard reassembled and ready.